hhoangphuoc/VoiceForRobot/TimbreTransfer/NOTES.md

 > Traininng Process:
 >
 > - The training procedure for the `VAE-GAN model` and the `Vocoder` (WaveNet) has been trained seperately.
 Therefore we have different pre-trained model for these 2 parts.
 See `models/pre-trained/tt-vae-gan` folder.

+# Model Architecture for the Timbre Transfer using VAE-GAN for VoiceForRobot

+The model architecture for the Timbre Transfer using VAE-GAN is as follows:

+- Residual Block
+- Encoder - Multiple Encoder Blocks